appveyor/website/src/_posts/2019-05-01-appveyor-server-available-for-download.md

 * Deep integration with Docker for Windows.
 You can run Windows and Linux builds in parallel.
 * Job groups and dependencies to model complex workflows with fan-in/-out scenarios.

-With these two features combined you can ...

 AppVeyor Server comes in 3 editions:

 * Community Edition - one user; **FREE**.